elisabethirgens/booster2024-git-workshop/adventures/hunk.md

 > Learning this also came with a better understanding of staging.
 This has previously just been a step I go though, without it meaning much.
 And wow, I can now stop worrying about making multiple unrelated changes — because I know how to create clean commits out of it all.

-- Make some small changes in perhaps 3-4 different files to try this out
+- Make small changes in perhaps 3-4 different files to try this out

 ```
 # Use the interactive mode to select hunks to add